ground-creative/YourHomeServer/README.md

 # YourHomeServer

-nodejs server based on express module to control tuya and miio devices locally or over the cloud (tuya cloud support only for now)
+nodejs server based on express module to control tuya and miio devices locally or over the cloud

 ## Installation and start server